Ringsaker Municipality: Coat of arms

 The coat of arms was granted on 1 February 1985.
-The arms show a silver or white moose on a red background.
-The moose in the arms is taken from pre-historic cave paintings found at the Stein farm in Ringsaker, indicating the early inhabitation of the area.
-They were designed by Arne Løvstad.
+The official blazon is "Gules, an moose statant argent" (I rødt en stående sølv elg).
+This means the arms have a red field (background) and the charge is a moose.
+The moose has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
+The moose design is inspired by the pre-historic cave paintings found at the Stein farm in Ringsaker, indicating the early inhabitation of the area.
+The arms were designed by Arne Løvstad.
+The municipal flag has the same design as the coat of arms.

 Churches

-The Church of Norway has six parishes (sokn) within the municipality of Ringsaker.
-The municipality makes up all of the Ringsaker prosti (deanery) within the Diocese of Hamar.
+The Church of Norway has six parishes (sokn) within Ringsaker Municipality.
+The municipality makes up all of the Hamar domprosti (arch-deanery) within the Diocese of Hamar.

 Geography

-Ringsaker is located on the east side of the lake Mjøsa, the largest lake in Norway.
-It borders the municipality of Lillehammer to the northwest; the municipalities of Øyer, Stor-Elvdal, and Åmot to the north; Hamar Municipality to the east; the municipalities of Stange and Østre Toten to the south; and Gjøvik Municipality to the west.
+Ringsaker Municipality is located on the east side of the lake Mjøsa, the largest lake in Norway.
+It borders Lillehammer Municipality to the northwest; Øyer Municipality, Stor-Elvdal Municipality, and Åmot Municipality to the north; Hamar Municipality to the east; Stange Municipality and Østre Toten Municipality to the south; and Gjøvik Municipality to the west.

-Ringsaker is situated in an agricultural and lumbering region.
-Ringsaker lies in the traditional district of Hedmarken which consists largely of rolling agricultural terrain, hilly green mountains, and pine forests.
+Ringsaker Municipality is situated in an agricultural and lumbering region.
+The municipality lies in the traditional district of Hedmarken which consists largely of rolling agricultural terrain, hilly green mountains, and pine forests.
 The Hedmarksvidda plateau is in the upper parts of the municipality.
+The highest point in the municipality is the 1090.51 m tall mountain Tua.
 The rivers Brumunda, Flakstadelva, and Moelva all flow through the municipality.

 The principal urban centers in Ringsaker include the towns of Brumunddal and Moelv.

+Climate

+Ringsaker Municipality has a humid continental climate (Dfb by the Köppen-Geiger system), with fairly dry and cold winters and pleasant summers.
+The driest month is February, and the wettest is August.
+In February 1996, a low of -31.4 °C) was recorded.
+The all-time high is 33.5 C) from July 2014.
+The Kise weather station has been recording since April 1951.

 Economy

-Ringsaker's main industries are agriculture, forestry, and diversified manufacturing.
+The main industries of Ringsaker Municipality are agriculture, forestry, and diversified manufacturing.
 The area of Sjusjøen has a relatively large amount of holiday cottages that are especially attractive for outdoor sports including cross-country skiing vacations.

 Government

-All municipalities in Norway, including Ringsaker, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
-The municipality falls under the Østre Innlandet District Court and the Eidsivating Court of Appeal.
+Ringsaker Municipality is responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality is governed by a municipal council of directly elected representatives.
+The mayor is indirectly elected by a vote of the municipal council.
+The municipality is under the jurisdiction of the Hedmarken og Østerdal District Court and the Eidsivating Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Ringsaker is made up of 39 representatives that are elected to four year terms.
-The party breakdown of the council is as follows:
+The municipal council (Kommunestyre) of Ringsaker Municipality is made up of 39 representatives that are elected to four year terms.
+The tables below show the current and historical composition of the council by political party.